UU-ER/AdOpT-NET0/docs/source/index.rst

 =====================================
 Energyhub is a Python Library for bottom-up multi energy system modelling.
 It can model conversion technologies and networks for any carrier and optimize the design and operation of your energy system.
-We recommend to start with the :ref:`installation<installation>` the :ref:`workflow for (first-time) users<workflow>`, and the :ref:`exemplary case studies <case-studies>`.
+We recommend to start with the :ref:`installation<installation>`, the :ref:`workflow for (first-time) users<workflow>`, and the :ref:`exemplary case studies <case-studies>`.